Zyksa/PronoBot/README.md

     Flip a coin to try heads or tails.

 - /pb stats [user]
     See detailed player statistics, including their global Orb balance.
+The `utilisateur` and `privee` options are optional.

 - /pb mybets
-    See your active bets.
+    See active bets grouped into cancelable bets, locked Sportsbook bets, and closed/deadline-expired matches.
+The `privee` option is optional.

 - /pb top [category]
     See leaderboards (default Top 5, or Top 10 for a specific category).
-    Categories: level, wins, winrate, losses, profitratio, balance
+    Categories: `level`, `wins`, `winrate`, `losses`, `profitratio`, `balance`.
+The `privee` option is optional.

 - /balance <player>
-    Check the coin balance of a specific player.
+    Check a player's coin balance publicly or with the optional `privee` switch.

 - /baltop
-    See the top 10 players ranked by balance.
+    See the top 10 players ranked by balance, publicly or with the optional `privee` switch.

+- /history
+    Browse your latest 50 coin movements, including bets, winnings, refunds, rewards, and administrative operations.

+- /help [mode]
+    Open the interactive help.
+Optional mode `joueurs` shows public commands, while `staff` also includes management commands.

+- /ping
+    Check Discord latency, database latency, memory usage, and bot health.

+- /partenaires
+    Display PronoBot's official partner servers.

 - /vote
     Vote for PronoBot on Top.gg and support the project.
 The embed explains why voting is important to help us grow.